In 1983, Drs. Richard and Phyllis Arno began conducting research and developing a

 The purpose of this research was to develop an accurate, clinical, testing procedure for initial identification of the counselee's inborn, God-given tendencies/temperament.

-the Temperament Analysis Profile (T.A.P.) and subsequently re-titled it in November 2000 to the Arno Profile System.
+the Temperament Analysis Profile (T.A.P.) and re-titled it in November 2000 to the Arno Profile System.
 It reveals the "hidden problems" that normally take the counselor seven or eight sessions to identify.
-Presently, over 3,000 Christian leaders, ministers and professional Christian counselors rely on the Arno Profile System to aid them in their counseling efforts.
+Thousands of Christian leaders, ministers and professional Christian counselors rely on the Arno Profile System to aid them in their counseling efforts.
 These Christians report an accuracy rate of over ninety-percent (90%) in identifying an individual's inborn, God-given temperament.

 The Arno Profile System does not measure a person's behavior; it identifies a person's inborn, God-given temperament.
 Who God created us to be (temperament) and who we become (through learned behavior) can be entirely different.
 We need to find out who we really are, and find ways to become the person God wants us to be (the true self) instead of the person we have learned to be (the masked self).

 Drs.
 Arno also identified a fifth temperament.
 Traditionally, there have been four temperaments, Melancholy, Sanguine, Choleric, and Phlegmatic.
-The fifth temperament, that was identified by the Arnos' research over 14 years ago, is called the Supine.
-This identification area describes a person who is a servant and feels that he or she has little or no value.
+The fifth temperament, that was identified by the Arnos' research over 30 years ago, is called the Supine.
+This identification area describes a person who has is a servent's heart and feels that he or she has little or no value.

 It only takes 8